wavesplatform/docs.wavesplatform/docs/en/ride/script/script-types/dapp-script.md

 * the [Invoke Script transaction](/en/blockchain/transaction-type/exchange-transaction) passed the sender signature verification or the account script verification,
 * the complexity of performed calculations exceeded the [threshold for saving failed transactions](/en/ride/limit),

-then such a transaction is saved on the blockchain and marked with the attribute
+such a transaction is saved on the blockchain and marked with the attribute

 ```
 "applicationStatus": "script_execution_failed"